danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 # |  |  |  .------- month (1 - 12) OR jan,feb,mar,apr ...
 # |  |  |  |  .---- day of week (0 - 6) (Sunday=0 or 7) OR sun,mon,tue,wed,thu,fri,sat
 # |  |  |  |  |
-# *  *  *  *  * command to be executed
+# *  *  *  *  * user command to be executed
 ```

-add the following line to the cron file (you should see a list of commands that also start with an astericks).
+Add the following line to the cron file (you should see a list of commands that also start with an astericks).

 ```
 #this tells the command to run every 10 min of every hour every day of the month every day of the week.